US stocks look to bounce back following Trump impeachment concerns

 On Wall Street, the Standard & Poor's 500 index fell 0.2 percent and the Dow Jones Industrial Average slid 0.3 percent.
 The Nasdaq dropped 0.6 percent.

-In Asian markets, China's Shanghai Composite Index was little changed on the final day of trading before Chinese markets close for a weeklong holiday.
+In Asian markets, China's Shanghai Composite Index ended the day adding 0.1 percent, but lost 2.5 percent for the week.
+It was the final day of trading before Chinese markets close for a weeklong holiday.

 Traders in Asia were encouraged by a Chinese Commerce Ministry announcement that importers had agreed to buy U.S. soybeans as the two sides make conciliatory gestures ahead of trade talks.